-In making our decisions on admission we consider multiple factors, including transcripts and GPA, the nature of your coursework, recommendations, your writing sample and statement, your MAT or GRE scores (particularly the GRE Verbal and Analytical Writing sections), and the compatibility of our program and faculty with your interests.
-You are not guaranteed admission if you meet all the quantitative requirements below, and in some cases we may decide to admit someone who does not meet all the quantitative requirements based upon their credentials as a whole.Deadlines:
+In making our decisions on admission we consider multiple factors, including transcripts and GPA, the nature of your coursework, recommendations, your writing sample and statement, and the compatibility of our program and faculty with your interests.
+You are not guaranteed admission if you meet all the quantitative requirements below, and in some cases we may decide to admit someone who does not meet all the quantitative requirements based upon their credentials as a whole.

-· Fall Admissions: We begin evaluating applications for fall admissions on January 15.
+Fall Admission: We begin evaluating applications for fall admissions on January 15.
 Students applying for assistantships MUST submit all application materials by January 15.
 Applications that arrive by the January 15 deadline will be given preferential treatment; however, those received between 15 January and July 15 will be considered for fall admission.

-2. Official transcripts from all colleges or universities that you have attended.
+1. Official transcripts from all colleges or universities that you have attended.
 It is not necessary to send transcripts from The University of Memphis, since these are already on file.

-5. A writing sample, such as a paper from a course that demonstrates your ability to write and think about history.
+3. A writing sample, such as a paper from a course that demonstrates your ability to write and think about history.
 Please write your name and e-mail address at the top of the first page of your writing sample.

-6. A statement of purpose of at least 500 words.
+4. A statement of purpose of at least 500 words.
 You should discuss your reasons for wanting to be in the history M.A. program, your major field(s) of interest (chosen from the list below), and anything else you can tell us about your interests in history.
-Note: We do not have official M.A. fields (except for Egyptology), so that if you are not an Egyptology student you will not choose an official field of study once you are in the program, nor will you have to take a particular number of credits in your major fields of interest.
+Note: We do not have official M.A. concentrations (except for Egyptology), so that if you are not an Egyptology student you will not choose an official field of study once you are in the program, nor will you have to take a particular number of credits in your major fields of interest.
 We ask you to write about your interests only to be able to evaluate your application better.
 If you do want to apply for the Egyptology concentration, please make this clear, since such applications are considered separately.

 Fields Include: United States before 1877, United States after 1877, African American History, Egyptology (if you include this field, make it clear whether you want to apply for the concentration in Egyptology or simply are interested in it), Ancient World, Medieval Europe, Renaissance Europe, Early Modern Europe, Modern Europe, Latin America, Africa, China, Japan, South Asia, Russia, the Near East, Women and Gender, and Global History.
 In addition, tell us if you are particularly interested in any of the following: intellectual history, cultural history, social history, theory of history, political history, economic history, history of science, military history.

-Although the department evaluates most applications for our M.A. program twice a year, the Egyptology faculty considers applicants only once a year following the January 15 application deadline for Fall admission.
+Although the department evaluates most applications for our M.A. program twice a year, the Egyptology faculty normally considers applicants only once a year following the January 15 application deadline for Fall admission.
 If you have taken at least one year of Middle Egyptian at the time of application, or there are extenuating circumstances, we may consider Spring admission.